FirasAbouzahr/UFC/README.md

 # UFC - a just for fun repo by Firas Abouzahr
 In order to combine my passion for data/statistical analysis with my love for the Ultimate Fighting Championship, I decided to create this repository.

-It will be full of codes that scrape data from ufcstats.com and then to subsequently analyze these stats in various means.
+It will be full of codes that scrape data from ufcstats.com and then subsequently analyze these stats in various means.
 This will be a slow work in progress over time.
 By the end I hope to incorporate various data science elements into this project including pre-fight predictions through statistical modeling and machine learning, post-fight breakdowns, and just cool data visualizations from individual fights, fighters, or weight classes.

 ## UFC Data Scraping